Educationalmoose/CMSC-495-Capstone-Project/README.md

         python3 -m venv venv

-4) Activate the virtual environement using the command:
+4) Activate the virtual environement using the command (in command prompt, not powershell):

     WINDOWS: